github/docs/content/admin/managing-github-actions-for-your-enterprise/enabling-github-actions-for-github-enterprise-server/enabling-github-actions-with-google-cloud-storage.md

 {% note %}

-**Note:** {% data variables.product.prodname_actions %} support for Google Cloud Storage is currently in beta and subject to change.
+**Note:** {% data variables.product.prodname_actions %} support for Google Cloud Storage is currently in {% data variables.release-phases.public_preview %} and subject to change.

 {% endnote %}